Bierkaai/Coursera_gettingandclearingdata/CodeBook.md

 From the raw data, the aforementioned columns are selected and information about the performed activities is added.
 See the README.md file for details about the operation of the script.
 For every aforementioned variable, except the subject id, activity id, and the activity label, mean values are computed per subject and per activity.

+The result is a nice and clean data set according to the clean data standards and the requirements set for this project.